spjuhel/BoARIO/docs/source/tutorials/boario-events.rst

 Defining events from a scalar
 ================================

-You can also define an event from a scalar impact (except for :class:`~boario.event.EventArbitraryProd`).
+You can also define an event from a scalar impact.
 This requires to define which industries are affected and how the impact is distributed among the industries.